black-river-gaming/albion-killbot/README.md

 DISCORD_TOKEN=<your discord token>
 ```

-You can drop that into an `.env` file or in your system's environment variables.
+You can drop that into an `server/.env` file or in your system's environment variables.

 We have a convencience script called `ctl.sh` (refered in this guide as `ctl`) that you can install using `npm link` and use to quickly start the project.
 This assumes you have the requirements set-up.
 The commands inside are well-descripted so you can use them directly if you wish.